Samsung Electronics keeps chairmanship vacant in modest reshuffle

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+"At least one of the trials will have to end before Lee may change position or cast a new vision for the company," he added.

-Current co-chief executives Kim Ki-nam, head of device solutions, Kim Hyun-suk, head of consumer electronics, and Koh Dong-jin, head of IT & mobile communications, retain their positions, Samsung said in a statement.
+Current co-chief executive officers Kim Ki-nam, head of device solutions, Kim Hyun-suk, head of consumer electronics, and Koh Dong-jin, head of IT & mobile communications, retain their positions, Samsung said in a statement.

 Lee Jae-seung, head of digital appliance business, Lee Jung-bae, head of memory business and Choi Si-young, head of foundry business, were promoted to president.